dotnet/docs-maui/docs/user-interface/handlers/create.md

 }
 ```

 The type converter is invoked when the `Source` property is set to a string in XAML.
 The `ConvertFromInvariantString` method attempts to convert the string to a `Uri` object.
-If it succeeds, and the scheme is not `file`, then the method returns a `UriVideoSource`.
+If it succeeds, and the scheme isn't `file`, then the method returns a `UriVideoSource`.
 Otherwise it returns a `ResourceVideoSource`.

 ### Play a web video